osmedeus/documentation/src/faq.md

 ???+ info "What are the donation tiers and how much should I donate to be eligible for the premium package?"
     You can join the [**Patreon here**](https://www.patreon.com/j3ssie) or [**here**](https://docs.osmedeus.org/donation/) to see a private post that contains a download link for premium packages.
 After that you will be invited to the backer channel to get direct support then

-???+ info "I got some error while installing Osmedeus on my machine.
+???+ question "I got some error while installing Osmedeus on my machine.
 How can I fix it?"
     Maybe run `sudo su` first and then run `rm -rf ~/osmedeus-base ~/.osmedeus` and then run the install script again to have a clean installation.

 ???+ info "I got some `Permission denied` errors while installing Osmedeus on my machine even with `sudo`.
 How can I fix it?"
     Please run `rm -rf ~/osmedeus-base ~/.osmedeus` to clean up the old installation.
 Then run `sudo su` first and run the install script again.